 Breast uplift surgery

-Breast uplift surgery (mastopexy) is an operation to re-shape your breasts to change how they look.
-It aims to lift them to a higher position.
+Breast uplift surgery (mastopexy) is an operation to re-shape your breasts.
+It can change how they look.
+It also aims to lift them to a higher position.
 Like all surgery, this major operation has risks.
 It’s important to find out about the procedure and choose your surgeon carefully.

 About breast uplift surgery